ttarlov/dream-garage/README.md

 1. Ability to add multiple vehicles to the garage
 2. Ability to track fuel economy, and repair history
 3. Ability to load document such as insurance information and receipts
+4. Add Redux Global State Management or React Hooks (Context API)
-4. I would like to build this app in React Native to deploy natively on Android and IOS
+5. I would like to build this app in React Native to deploy natively on Android and IOS
-5. I would like to build an Arduino based GPS tracker that would integrate into the app and allow user to track vehicle location and show it on a map.
+6. I would like to build an Arduino based GPS tracker that would integrate into the app and allow user to track vehicle location and show it on a map.

 ## Setup